theojacobs/DecisionTreeClassifier/README.md

 # DecisionTreeClassifier
-A decision tree classifier built from scratch in python
+A decision tree classifier built from scratch in python using a dataset on patient profiles to classify arythmia